 Why illegal dumping is costing us all and why it is not just a council problem

-When did Illegal dumping become the new norm....
+When did Illegal Dumping Become the New Norm?

-There are two types of people in this world.
+There are two types of people in this world:

-People who take their rubbish to the transfer station like responsible adults.
+Those who take their rubbish to the transfer station like responsible adults.

 Welcome to illegal dumping, also known as fly tipping.